-Spin the Web deals with the Webbase Ontology Language (WBOL)—pronounced like wobble /ˈwɒbəl/.
+Spin the Web deals with the Webbase Description Language (WBDL).
 Simply put,

-HTML describes a single web page, WBOL, a whole web site; and, while HTML is interpreted by a client side web browser, WBOL, by a server side web spinner.
+HTML describes a single web page, WBDL, a whole web site; and, while HTML is interpreted by a client side web browser, WBDL, by a server side web spinner.

-It is this project opinion that WBOL is a necessary, missing component in the World Wide Web space.
+It is this project’s opinion that WBDL is a necessary, missing component in the World Wide Web space.

-It must be stressed that WBOL does not replace any technology, it coordinates technologies; it focuses on contents, defining what they are, how they are organized, and where, how and when they are rendered.
-Web spinners output contents on request.
+It must be stressed that WBDL does not replace any technology, it coordinates technologies; it focuses on contents, defining what they are, how they are organized, and where, how, and when they are rendered.
+Webspinners output contents on request.

-WBOL can describe web sites, intranets, extranets, portals, web apps, web services, here collectively referred to as webos.
+WBDL can describe websites, intranets, extranets, portals, web apps, and web services, here collectively referred to as webos.
 It is a fundamental language for Content Management Systems (CMS).

 The term webbase was first used in 1998, a name given to a relational database whose schema defined a webo: its structure, content, layout, localization, navigation and security aspects.
-Later, to ease portability, the webbase was formalized into the XML based Webbase Ontology Language (WBOL), this introduced the term webbaselet, a webbase fragment.
+Later, to ease portability, the webbase was formalized into the XML based Webbase Description Language (WBDL), this introduced the term webbaselet, a webbase fragment.

-Contents are the fundamental elements of WBOL, they represent interactive data units (I/O) that fall in the following four categories:
+Contents are the fundamental elements of WBDL, they represent interactive data units (I/O) that fall in the following four categories:

 - sensorial contents